 We define the semantics step-wise in three parts.
 The first part defines the labeled values, and the execution environment.
 The second part defines the evaluation relation and how the function representations of the values are created and used in the semantics.
 Finally, the third part defines how values are marshaled between the program and the library.
 For space reasons, parts of the semantic definitions have been left out.
-We refer the reader to the full version of this paper [27] for the missing definitions.
+We refer the reader to the appendix for the missing definitions.